kollegorna/labs.kollegorna.se/source/posts/2017-05-29-service-worker-gotchas.html.md

 ### Additional cache control

-However, as I mentioned previously, this event is fired only once in a worker’s lifecycle.
+As I mentioned previously, this event is fired only once in a worker’s lifecycle.
 The worker can live a long life therefore there is an increased chance the cache size may get exceed.
 A really good mechanism for wiping the dust was suggested by [Jeremy Keith](https://adactio.com/journal/9888).
 We can kinda create a custom event and send a trigger-like signal from the website to our Service Worker.
 An additional code next to worker’s file registration:

 ```javascript
 if('serviceWorker' in navigator) {